Physiotherapy student placements

 Why was I not accepted for a placement at GOSH?

 We may not be able to offer you a placement for a number of reasons.
 This could be because you may not meet our selection criteria, staffing levels are not able to accommodate a student, or there may not be availability for the dates you have requested.

 How long does it take for my application to go through?

 If we are able to offer you a placement, we can usually inform you within 1-2 weeks.
 This is a provisional offer until the paperwork has been completed by HR.
-This process can take anything between 4-12 weeks, therefore please send us your placement requests early.
+This process can take up to 6 weeks, therefore please send us your placement requests early.

 Please ensure you fill in and return any necessary paperwork promptly as this will speed up the clearance process.
 Be aware that you may be required to attend an appointment prior to placement to show HR proof of identification.

 Hospital accommodation is not normally available for physiotherapy students but the hospital Accommodation Bureau may be able to help you find local accommodation.